McSloats/APSO/README.md

 Add the dataset to the *untested* directory.

 ## Run the Attack
-The out file is a tmp and not needed.
+The "-i" is the input directory where the malware samples should exist.
+In the case of the *Dataset Setup* steps, they should be located in "-i dataset/untested".
 The "-o out" is not functional, but needed to run for PSO.
 ```
 python3 AdversarialPSO.py -i dataset/untested/ -o out
 ```